zahidesad/BingoGame/README.md

 8) If all the player's numbers are marked, it is called bingo, and the game is over.
 ![image](https://github.com/zahidesad/BingoGame/assets/116666407/f6437f6c-b938-49bc-a872-d78c4d8749ae)
 # GUI PART
 Two JFrames were used in the project.
-The first of these is "ZahidEsadBaltaciMainFrame", and another is “ZahidEsadBaltaciGameFrame”.
+The first of these is "MainFrame", and another is “GameFrame”.
 When designing these frames, "CustomJLabel" and "CustomJButton" classes were written specifically to use round labels and buttons with rounded corners.
 Additionally, some images were used in the GUI design.
 # CONCULUSION
 In the beginning, one of the biggest challenges of the project was to correctly design and implement the multi-linked list structure.
 A multi-linked list is a data structure that often requires complex connections and operations.
 To overcome this challenge, I first had to thoroughly understand basic linked list concepts and then do in-depth research on how to create multiple links.
 During this process, I had the opportunity to learn more about algorithms and data structures, which was a very valuable learning experience for me.